 October is a month full of advocacy, seasonal favorites, and the festivities of Halloween.
-Known as the International Breast Cancer Awareness Month (among other things), October is a time for advocating, educating, and prevention.
+Known as International Breast Cancer Awareness Month (among other things), October is a time for advocating, educating, and prevention.
 As a woman-owned company, ReEmployAbility aims to raise awareness of the second leading cause of cancer deaths in women, breast cancer.
-Many know this month is more than just a time to raise money on behalf of breast cancer research, but a time to shed light on the strength of those who have been affected by the disease.
+Many know this month is more than just a time to raise money on behalf of breast cancer research.
+It is a time to shed light on the strength of those who have been affected by the disease.

-In this month’s Not-for-Profit Spotlight and in honor of Breast Cancer Awareness Month, ReEmployAbility features our nonprofit partner American Cancer Society’s Bakersfield Discovery Shop.
-This location has become one of our most successful partners, hosting many of the injured workers who participate in our Transition2Work Return-to-Work program.
+In this month’s Nonprofit Spotlight, ReEmployAbility features our partner American Cancer Society’s Bakersfield Discovery Shop.
+This location has become one of our most successful partners.
+The nonprofit hosts many of the injured workers who participate in our Transition2Work Return-to-Work program.
 As one of the world’s leading nonprofits of cancer research and prevention, the American Cancer Society has become a large contributor in the fight to end breast cancer around the world.
 Their mission is to free the world from cancer.
 Until their mission is fulfilled, the organization will continue “funding and conducting research, sharing expert information, supporting patients, and spreading the word about prevention.”

 Getting to Know Bakersfield Discovery Shop